oiliodev/perception/wp-content/plugins/ad-inserter/readme.txt

 If you deactivate and delete Ad Inserter, the settings will stay in the database.
 To completely remove the plugin and settings do the following:

-1. Go to Ad Inserter Settings (tab *) and click on Reset All Settings
+1. Go to Ad Inserter general settings (tab *) and click on Reset All Settings
+1. Go to Ad Inserter general settings (tab *) and click on Clear All Statistics Data
 2. Deactivate Ad Inserter
 3. Delete Ad Inserter plugin